Tips for learning the 12 times tables - from a rock climber

 learning-12x-tables

-First of all put yourself into the shoes of a child who is new to the 12x tables.
+First of all put yourself into the shoes of a child who is new to the 12 times tables.
 It's daunting - like looking up a rock face you have to climb.You might already know that 12 x 12 is 144 but wow, this is a huge number and there's a long way to climb to get there.

 The good news is your child has been learning tables for a while now, they're getting the hang of it - and this is probably the last one to climb!